Skip to main content

 Learn More About the Ignatian Silent Retreat

 This retreat centers on the LGBTQ+ experience, particularly how LGBTQ+ identities interact with religion and spirituality.
-It is primarily for LGBTQ+-identifying and questioning students, but we welcome heterosexual, cisgender-identifying people who are engaged in accomplice/ally work with the LGBTQ+ community.
+It is primarily for LGBTQ+-identifying and questioning students, but we welcome heterosexual, cisgender-identifying people engaged in accomplice/ally work with the LGBTQ+ community.
 The retreat will include talks, small groups, solo time, reflections and activities.

-• Contact: Patrick Cousins
+• Contact: Julia Erdlen

 • Sponsoring Department: Campus Ministry